 In 1944, Alvarez arrived at Los Alamos, New Mexico, to work on the Manhattan Project.
 There he devised an electrical detonation method for the plutonium bomb.

 He and his graduate student Lawrence Johnston also designed equipment to measure the energy released by a nuclear explosion.
-The two scientists in an observation aircraft to Japan when the bombs were dropped to measure how powerful the nuclear explosions had been.
+The two scientists flew in an observation aircraft to Japan when the bombs were dropped to measure how powerful the nuclear explosions had been.

 The Hydrogen Bubble Chamber, Discovery of New Subatomic Particles and the Nobel Prize